-As illustrated in Fig. 3, the river network comprises a main branch, divided in four segments, and five sub-basins upstream of or in between the corresponding nodes.
-HRUs are produced as the product of two geographical layers; the first represents three categories of permeability (low, medium, high), whereas the second represents two categories of terrain slope, with threshold 10% (Fig. 4).
-The groundwater flow field is divided to 35 non-rectangular cells; six of them implement surface outflows through the major karstic springs, while two are located outside of the basin to simulate the draining of underground leakages to the sea (Fig. 5).
+As illustrated in Fig. 3, the river network comprises a main branch, divided in four segments, and five sub-basins upstream of or between the corresponding nodes; the main properties of the sub-basins are summarized in Table 2.
+For the delineation of soil processes we defined six HRUs by combining two geographical layers representing three categories of permeability (low, medium, high), and two categories of terrain slope, with threshold 10% (Fig. 4; see also Table 4).
+These three categories of permeability were extracted through aggregating detailed hydrolithological data.
+The low-permeable areas of the basin (21.6%) are mainly constituted by flysch, which is waterproof, the mediumpermeable ones (42.8%) are generally captured by quaternary (alluvial) deposits, while the high-permeable areas (35.6%) are constituted by limestones of different phases, including highly karstified formations.
+To restrict redundant parameters, we didn't incorporate other types of information, e.g., land use, which practically overlaps with slope, since mountainous areas are covered by forests, while plain ones are dominated by crops and, generally, low vegetation.
+The groundwater flow field is divided in 35 non-rectangular cells (Fig. 5); six of them implement surface outflows through the major karst springs, while two are located outside of the basin to simulate the draining of underground leakages to the sea.
+The spatial distribution of springs, with regard to the surface and groundwater system delineation, is illustrated in Figs. 3 and 5.

-The water management network, sketched in Fig. 6, includes conceptual nodes representing extended agricultural areas, borehole groups and aqueducts conducting abstractions from the river and the aquifer to the related nodes.
+The water management network, sketched in Fig. 6, includes four conceptual nodes that represent extended agricultural areas (totally $348 \text{ km}^2$ ), six borehole groups and a dozen of aqueducts conducting abstractions from the river and the aquifer to the related nodes.
 Since some demands are fulfilled via multiple sources, virtual costs are assigned to the corresponding aqueducts thus representing the real management policy (i.e. priority in using surface resources, instead of the groundwater ones).

-Additional targets are water supply through the middle course boreholes that were drilled during the early 90's.
-Historical abstractions from Hylike are imported to the network as external inflows, with known values.
+Additional targets are water supply through the middle course boreholes that were drilled during the early 1990's.
+Historical abstractions from Hylike are imported to the network as external inflows, with known values (28.9 hm on annual average).

-For the above schematisation, the total number of parameters is more than 100.
-Hence, it is essential to use multiple criteria within calibration, to avoid over-parameterisation and to properly represent all important characteristics of the physical system that are reflected in the observations.
+For the above schematization, the total number of parameters is more than 100.
+Taking into account the aim of the study (i.e. combined simulation of the most dominant surface, groundwater and man-induced processes at multiple sites) and the available data (discharge measurements and additional observations, as explained below), we consider that this number is justifiable for realistically representing the basin's heterogeneities and uncertainties.
+Besides, it is essential to embed multiple criteria within calibration, to avoid over-parameterization and to properly represent all important characteristics of the physical system that are reflected in the observations.
 The latter refer to systematic (daily) discharge measurements at the basin outlet (Karditsa tunnel) and sparse (two per month) measurements downstream of the six springs.
 These samples were used to construct monthly hydrographs at seven discharge points, for a 10-year period (October 1984-September 1994), which was the control horizon of the study.
-Plotted data in Figs. 7-13 illustrate the irregular behaviour of most hydrographs, which reflects the intense complexity of the hydrosystem.
-With respect to groundwater level, several gauges were available for the aforementioned period, mostly located in the vicinity of Boeoticos Kephisos.
-However, due to the difference of scale between point observations and averages over the cell areas, superimposed to high heterogeneity and uncertainty of the karstic aquifer, we preferred not to include this information in calibration.
+Plotted data in Figs. 7-13 illustrate the irregular behaviour of most hydrographs, which reflects the high complexity of the hydrosystem.
+Unfortunately, it was impossible to use similarly sparse discharge data along the river, which would provide valuable information about the allocation of runoff at the sub-basin scale, thus improving the identifiability of parameters of the surface hydrological model.